Sanborn Fire Insurance Maps

 I learned several things from this map.
 Apparently Dick’s Run, the stream that flows behind the houses on the east end of the subdivision, was pooled (by way of a dam?) just southeast of 39 Green Valley Rd.
 I haven’t seen this body of water represented on other maps.
 Also, quite a few buildings were added to the Lindenshade estate between 1925 and whatever date it was demolished.

-The Library of Congress site has scans of many of these Sanborn Map volumes, and here are scans for the pages showing Heatherwold, first from the unrevised 1925 edition, and then from a volume updated through 1951 (which looks similar to the map in the volume at Penn).
+The Library of Congress and Pennsylvania State University offer scans of many of these Sanborn Map volumes, and here are scans for the pages showing Heatherwold, first from the unrevised 1925 edition (from Penn State), and then from a volume updated through 1951 (from the Library of Congress; this scan has since been taken down by LC, presumably for copyright reasons).

-Library of Congress scan of the 1925 Sanborn Map for Heatherwold
+Penn State scan of the 1925 Sanborn Map for Heatherwold

-Library of Congress scan of the 1951 Sanborn Map for Heatherwold (which looks similar to the map in the Furness Fine Arts Library)
+Library of Congress black-and-white scan of the 1951 Sanborn Map for Heatherwold (which looks similar to the map in the Furness Fine Arts Library)

 Ironically, LC’s scans are in black and white (they were probably created when color scanning wasn’t available), so the information provided by the color coding is lost.